orokos/RCLootCouncil_EPGP/README.md

 ######
 + **/rc epgp**   Open the RCLootCouncil - EPGP settings

+## Planned Features
+######
++ Enhancement to how EP is rewarded.
+  + Add features similar to quick DKP v2 that gives different EP percentage to players offline, out of zone, different guild rank, using alt, etc.
+  + Add ZeroSum EP Award among raid members in the zone.
+Many guild gives player minus EP if they make mistakes, but it is unfair to the people in the zone and good for subs because subs can never make a mistake.
+ZeroSum EP Award will help to solve this problem by moving EP of the player who makes a mistake to other players in the raid zone.
+This will make the average EP of players in the raid zone and subs unchanged, so it will be fair for everyone.

 ## Known Issues
 + RCLootCouncil v2.4.6 and older, v2.5Beta1, v2.5Beta2 do not work for Patch 7.3.
   This module cannot do anything about that.
 This module should work fine after RCLootCouncil is updated.